dfinity/gix-components/src/routes/utility-classes/grids.md

 <h2 id="usage">Usage</h2>

-Unlike components, the grids can be applied to any HTML elements through the use of `global` style classes.
+Unlike components, the grids can be applied to any HTML elements through the use of utility classes - styles that are available globally.

 <h2 id="card-grid">Card Grid</h2>